Ansett New Zealand: History

-Ansett New Zealand was the result of Ansett Australia's desire to expand into the New Zealand market, enabled by the relaxation of regulation in the aviation sector by the fourth Labour government.
+Ansett New Zealand was the result of Ansett Transport Industries's desire to expand into the New Zealand market, enabled by the relaxation of regulation in the aviation sector by the fourth Labour government.
 Ansett Transport Industries formed a partnership with two New Zealand companies, Brierley Investments and Newmans Coach Lines, the latter being a tourism company which owned the unprofitable Newmans Air.
-Newmans Air formed the basis for a new expanded airline, the company being Bilmans Management Ltd, operating as Ansett New Zealand.
+Newmans Air formed the basis for a new expanded airline, the company being Bilmans Management Limited, operating as Ansett New Zealand.
 Half its shares (the maximum allowed for a foreign company) were owned by Ansett, with Brierley holding 27.5% and Newmans holding 22.5%.
 Subsequently, regulations were relaxed still further, and Ansett took full ownership in April 1988.

 Operations started on 25 July 1987 with three Boeing 737-100 aircraft between Auckland, Wellington and Christchurch.
 The ex Newmans Air de Havilland Canada Dash 7s were used on tourist routes between Auckland, Rotorua, Christchurch, Mount Cook and Queenstown.
 The old and noisy Boeing 737 aircraft were replaced with new and quieter British Aerospace 146s known as "Whisper Jets".
 Routes were extended to Dunedin and Invercargill.
 Also the old Dash-7s were replaced with the much more fuel efficient Bombardier Dash 8s.
 By the year 2000 the fleet had risen to eight BAE-146s (one a quick change version to convert to freighter operations) and five Dash-8s.

 During the early 1990s, Ansett New Zealand created television advertisements emphasising the airline's customer service.
 One advert featured a businessman (played by Peter Hambleton) who accidentally brought his cat Fluffy to the airport; the Ansett gate agent subsequently takes Fluffy off the businessman's hands and arranges for the cat to be taken home.
 The advert was voted the best by public vote in the 1992 Fair Go Ad Awards.

 In 1996, Air New Zealand made a bid to purchase half of Ansett Transport Industries, after an open skies agreement for the former to fly within Australia was abruptly withdrawn.
 Anti-monopoly regulators did not want Air New Zealand to gain control of Ansett's operations in New Zealand, however, and it was therefore required that the two Ansett airlines would be separated.
-Ansett would be owned by Air New Zealand and (until it was bought out) News Corporation, while Ansett New Zealand would be owned by News Corporation exclusively.
+Ansett would be owned by Air New Zealand, while Ansett New Zealand would be owned by News Corporation.
+The transaction was concluded on 1 October 1996.

-In June 2000, News Corporation sold Ansett New Zealand to Tasman Pacific Airlines that was owned by a group of investors including RM Williams.
+In June 2000, News Corporation sold Ansett New Zealand to Tasman Pacific Airlines that was owned by a group of investors including Alan Gibbs, Cliff Skeggs and RM Williams.
 Shortly afterwards, the company became a franchise of Qantas, operating under the Qantas New Zealand brand.
-The following year, however, the airline went into liquidation.
-Qantas's later involvement in the New Zealand domestic market was unrelated and not through a franchise agreement.
+In April 2001 the airline was placed in receivership.
+With Qantas terminating the franchisee agreement and repossessing its aircraft, Qantas New Zealand was liquidated.
+Qantas would return to the New Zealand domestic market but not through a franchise agreement.